lkodinsson/MARS/README.md

 # Learning to Play

 All of the cores rules are defined in the [**MARS Basic: Player's Handbook**](https://github.com/lkodinsson/MARS/blob/main/Basic/PHB.md).
+Additional information and reference tables can be found in the [appendix](https://github.com/lkodinsson/MARS/blob/main/Basic/Appendix.md).

+# Creating a Character

-Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in [**Creating a Character**](https://github.com/lkodinsson/MARS/blob/main/Basic/PHB.md#creating-a-character).
+Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in [**MARS Basic: Creating a Character**](https://github.com/lkodinsson/MARS/blob/main/Basic/PHB.md#creating-a-character).
 The following links will provide you with the information necessary to create a character matching the genre you are going to play.

 ### All Genres